 The worst part is that the plot inconsistencies and retreads surrounding the creation of this Mewtwo could probably be forgiven if the writers had actually done something with her character.
 The idea of a new Mewtwo with a kinder personality had the potential for a neat story, and, had it been done well, would have been a nice spin on an iconic Pokémon.
-Instead, the writers do little to follow up on such an idea, leaving fans to wonder why the writers didn't just use the original in the first place.
-In all honesty, the story could have worked with either Mewtwo - one involving the original confronting who he was in Mewtwo Strikes Back; the other with the newer one engaging in a "what if" scenario showing how the original might have turned out had he been brought up in a more stable environment - and the writers sadly botched it.
+Instead, the writers do little to follow up on such an idea, leaving fans to wonder why the writers either didn't just use the original in the first place or fully flesh out the new Mewtwo's character.

 With the introduction of the Mega Evolution mechanic in hindsight some of this can finally make sense.
 There are two Mega Evolution forms for Mewtwo.
 In the games a Mewtwo would be able to assume either form depending on version and Mewtwonite Megastone they have equipped.
 For the anime, they probably figured it would make more sense to have the very feminine-looking Y form go to a separate Mewtwo and one that has a strong female feel to her (regardless of genderless status in the games).
 The Mewtwo X form has a strong masculine feel and this troper personally thinks it fits the original Mewtwo better than the Y form.
 However, this was not something they could reveal at the point of the sixteenth movie's premier.
 We are still given no explanation as to how those scientists got a how-to manual for creating another Mewtwo, as well as fresh Mew DNA to monkey with.